Danfraga33/Auto_QR_Scanner/README.md

 - User creates profile, putting in details such as phone number, email, business name and more.
 - User redirected to dashboard
+- User gets a custom QR Code (later can select their own hook)
 - User creates campaign (selecting audience, method, dates, frequency)
-- User Presses "Activate Campaign" button
+- User Presses "Activate Campaign" button to activate
+- User can delete campaign
+- User can edit campaign
+-

 #### Tools